-Some existing Fellows have interests which overlap with or border on different areas of Linguistics.
-Some are philosophers: Senior Research Fellows Susanne Bobzien and Ian Rumfitt (both of whose interests include the philosophy of language) and two Fellows interested in the philosophy of language, semantics, and pragmatics (Fifty-Pound Fellow Daniel Rothschild and Post-Doctoral Research Fellow Matthew Mandelkern).
-Some of the College’s classicists also work on areas that overlap with or border on Linguistics: Emeritus Fellow James Adams works on the linguistic history of varieties of Latin; Fifty-Pound Fellow Alex Mullen’s work includes sociolinguistics; Senior Research Fellow Lucia Prauscello’s interests include philology.
+Other Fellows have interests that overlap with or border on other areas of Linguistics.
+Some are philosophers: Senior Research Fellows Susanne Bobzien and Ian Rumfitt (both of whose interests include the philosophy of language) and Post-Doctoral Research Fellow Matthew Mandelkern (interested in the philosophy of language, semantics, and pragmatics).
+Others are classicists: Senior Research Fellow Lucia Prauscello’s interests include philology; Emeritus Fellow James Adams works on the linguistic history of varieties of Latin.
 Diwakar Acharya, Spalding Professor of Eastern Religions and Ethics, is a specialist of Sanskrit and other old Indic languages.
 Cecilia Heyes, a Senior Research Fellow in Theoretical Life Sciences, works on topics relevant to the evolution of language.
-Among the College’s anthropologists, Emeritus Fellow David Parkin studies sociolinguistic diversity.
 Among the College’s Modern Linguists, Senior Research Fellow Neil Kenny has worked on the use of tense-aspect forms.
 Other Fellows whose work involves direct engagement with linguistic questions can be found on the ‘Classical Studies’, ‘History’, ‘Literature’, ‘Oriental Studies’, and ‘Social Anthropology’ pages.